square/squaredev-graphql-pkce-demo/README.md

-# GraphQL and PKCE Example Application
+# GraphQL and PKCE OAuth Example Application

-This is a demo mobile app that is intended to help you understand / implement / play with a mobile application that can help you understand some use cases and implementations for PKCE and GraphQL!
+This is a demo mobile app that is intended to help you understand / implement / play with a mobile application that can help you understand some use cases and implementations for PKCE OAuth and GraphQL!

 We have a blog post to accompany this repo [here](https://developer.squareup.com/blog/unlock-a-better-mobile-experience-with-square-graphql-and-pkce)